tursilion/banktest/readme.md

 Every bank is printed to the screen.
 Banks that match print 'OK', and banks that fail print the bank ID that the program found instead.
 The output is done with 3 columns so that even a 512k rom fits on the screen, and it's easy to spot banks that fail.

-Note that Classic99 doesn't support 379-style ROMs that count upwards, so you can use that to see what the error case looks like.

 Version 2 - displays as asterisk next to the detected powerup bank.
 NOTE: This is only valid after a power up!
 After any program changes banks, including this tester, the startup bank does not reset with the console.

 Version 3 - three pages of results are toggled by pressing any key (in the event you get a blank screen, just press another key ;) )